hpc2n/softwareaccounting/README.md

 sams.output.File can write on root-squash filesystems using the setfsuid() syscall on Linux.
 This seems to not work on Lustre file systems.

+See the loader and aggregator modules for more information.

+## Software updater (sams-software-updater.py)

+After the aggregator has inserted things the Software updater needs to update the list of available paths into software.

+This uses the software.backend.* and sams.software.* modules to process the information.

+See the backend and software modules for more information.

 # nginx setup for sams-post-reciver.py